 Adorably festive chocolate on chocolate!

-No shame.
 Crispy, crunchy, and sweet malted milk ball robin eggs are, hands down, my favorite Easter candy ever. ♥

 Because they’re kind of large, I broke up all the robin eggs in a ziplock bag.
 Use a rolling pin to crush them all and you’ve got much more manageable pieces for the bark topping.
 I kept the M&Ms whole because they’re just the right size.